 Late one evening, a drunk who had been over-served started his SUV and rammed into B.G., pinning her against the wall of a pub, fracturing her bones, and piercing the main artery in her leg.
 Responding police found her still pinned to the building, which suffered structural damage due to the force of the impact.

-The victim was transported to Harborview, where she underwent multiple surgeries on her severely injured leg.
+The victim was transported to Harborview Medical Center in Seattle, where she underwent multiple surgeries on her severely injured leg.

 Although Davis Law Group was only involved with the civil side of this case, criminal proceedings were ongoing even as our client struggled to recover from her injury and her surgeries.
 The at-fault driver went to jail, but our client still needed help paying for her extensive medical bills.
 She was also out of work due to her injury.